Genocs/genocs-library-docs/content/en/dotnet-templates/general/overview.md

   - [x] Create Tenants with Multi Database / Shared Database Support
   - [x] Activate / Deactivate Tenants on Demand
   - [x] Upgrade Subscription of Tenants - Add More Validity Months to each tenant!
-- [x] Supports MySQL, MSSQL, Oracle & PostgreSQL!
+- [x] Supports MSSQL, MySQL, Oracle,PostgreSQL, SqLite!

 <details>
   <summary>Click to See More!</summary>